codefresh-io/cap-docs.codefresh.io/_docs/runtime/monitor-manage-runtimes.md

   max-width="40%"
   %}

-You can upgrade to a specific version (currently to the previous version only), if you so require, or download the latest version to an output folder to upgrade at your convenience.
+You can upgrade to a specific version if you so require, or download the latest version to an output folder to upgrade at your convenience.

 * Do any of the following: